Links on Android Authority may earn us a commission. Learn more.

 Eric noted in his review that the battery could last all day while used sparingly.
 Specifically, he said, you’ll have to rely on the always-on display for notifications far more than opening the display itself.
 In his testing, Eric managed just four hours of screen on time with adaptive 120Hz enabled — a far shout from the six hours we’ve come to expect in flagships.

-He also noted that the charging performance is rather slow, especially for a $1,000 device.
+He also noted that the charging performance is relatively slow, especially for a $1,000 device.
 You’re stuck with just 15W wired charging, which can get you back to 100% in about an hour and 40 minutes.
-On the wireless side, the Z Flip 3 is good for just 10W and tends to take more than two hours to recharge.
+On the wireless side, the Z Flip 3 is capable of just 10W and tends to take more than two hours to recharge.

 How is the Samsung Galaxy Z Flip 3’s performance?

 The Samsung Galaxy Z Flip 3 relies on Qualcomm’s powerful Snapdragon 888 chipset to keep the lights on, and overall, it delivers.
 It ran perfectly in Eric’s testing, and apps would open in the blink of an eye.
 Transitions are smooth, and nothing seemed to slow down the fun.
 Whether you choose the 128GB or 256GB storage model, all versions pack 8GB of RAM, which is plenty for everyday usage.

 No matter what we put it through, the Snapdragon 888 hummed along at top speed.

 The Galaxy Z Flip 3 also put up a solid performance in benchmark tests, matching the Z Fold 3 on CPU scores.
 It even beat the Galaxy S21 in our homegrown Speedtest G benchmark with a time of one minute and 18 seconds.
 Samsung was even sure to include the latest wireless specs, such as sub-6GHz and mmWave 5G, as well as Wi-Fi 6E and Bluetooth 5.2.

 Phone software and updates